TheBindBrief

 3. Reference-check with recent clients of similar profile.
 Two references from the advisor are marketing.
 Three references you find independently (through industry contacts, attorneys, or principal networks) are research.
 Ask about the buyer pool surfaced, the negotiation experience, and what they would do differently.
 Recent transactions, not engagements from five years ago.

 4. Evaluate communication and trust fit.
-A sale process is a 9-15 month relationship in which the advisor will know your financials, your producer compensation, your succession plan, and your private intent.
+A sale process is a 9-to-15-month relationship in which the advisor will know your financials, your producer compensation, your succession plan, and your private intent.
 Communication style and trust fit matter as much as competence.
 The principal who hates their advisor’s communication style at month three will hate it at month nine.

 6. Confirm process and access to senior advisors.
 The senior partner at the pitch meeting is not always the senior partner on the engagement.
 Confirm in writing who runs the process, who attends buyer meetings, who negotiates the LOI, and who is on the line for the closing.
 If the named senior partner is not contractually committed to the engagement, the pitch was marketing.